hneth/unikn/README.md

 Text
 ----

-Note that we lack the official fonts and only imitate the specifications (in Arial, sans serif).
 Like all other templates, our renderings are subject to constraints and limitations.
-However, the `unikn` package helps to prevent common mistakes by novices (e.g., boxes or lines extending beyond text, or step-functions in multi-line titles) and can be modified and improved by expert users.
-Overall, we hope that our functions will be useful for plotting graphical elements (e.g., boxes, logos, etc.) and achieving a uniform look when styling visualizations.
+As a standard installation of R lacks the official "Theinhardt" fonts, we can only mimic the design specifications (in Arial, sans serif).
+Nevertheless, the `unikn` package helps preventing common mistakes by novices (e.g., boxes or lines extending beyond text, or step-functions in multi-line titles) and can be customized and improved by expert users.
+Overall, we hope that the following functions will be useful for plotting graphical elements (e.g., boxes, logos, etc.) and achieving a uniform look when styling visualizations.

 ### ToDo <img src = "./inst/pix/todo.png" alt = "ToDo" align = "right" width = "120px" style = "width: 120px; float: right; border:10;"/>